jasonliang-dev/jasonliang-dev.github.io/src/batch-renderer.md

 The `vertices` buffer is needed to write vertex data somewhere in CPU memory, and the vertex buffer object `vbo` is needed to read vertex data in GPU memory.
-To avoid confusion, I'll be refering to the vertex buffer object as the GPU vertex buffer or VBO, and the array of vertices in CPU memory as the CPU vertex buffer.
+To avoid confusion, I'll be referring to the vertex buffer object as the GPU vertex buffer or VBO, and the array of vertices in CPU memory as the CPU vertex buffer.

 The following function initializes a batch renderer with a given capacity for the CPU